 \subsection{BHM Hamiltonian}

 The BHM Hamiltonian which describes the physics of ultracold bosonic atoms loaded in a 2D square optical lattice is \cite{fisher_89, jaksch_98}

-where $i \equiv (p,q)$ represent the lattice indexes, and $j \equiv (p',q')$ are the indexes of it's neighbouring lattice site, $\hat{b}_{i}^{\dagger}$ ($\hat{b}_{i}$) are the creation (annihilation) operators, $\hat{n}_{i}$ is the bosonic occupation number operator and the summation indexes within $\langle\cdots\rangle$ denote the sum over the nearest neighbours.
+where $i \equiv (p,q)$ represent the lattice indexes, and $j \equiv (p',q')$ are the indexes of it's neighboring lattice site, $\hat{b}_{i}^{\dagger}$ ($\hat{b}_{i}$) are the creation (annihilation) operators, $\hat{n}_{i}$ is the bosonic occupation number operator, and the summation indexes within $\langle\cdots\rangle$ denote the sum over the nearest neighbors.
 Further, $J$ is the hopping strength, $U>0$ is the on-site inter-atomic interaction strength, and $\mu$ is the chemical potential.

 The incompressible MI state and the compressible SF state are the two ground states of the BHM Hamiltonian in the strongly interacting ($J/U \ll 1$) and weakly interacting ($J/U \gg 1$) domains, respectively \cite{fisher_89, jaksch_98}.
 The quantum phase transition between these two phases has been observed experimentally \cite{greiner_02_1, greiner_02_2}.
 The MI state has integer commensurate lattice site occupancies, and the bosons are pinned to the lattice sites.
 The SF state, on the other hand, features a real valued occupancy, and it is a conducting phase.
-The two phases are identified base on the SF order parameter
+The two phases are identified based on the SF order parameter

-It is zero in the MI phase and non-zero in the SF phase.
+It is zero in the MI phase and nonzero in the SF phase.
 For a homogeneous lattice system, $\phi_{p,q}$ is uniform throughout the lattice.
-For our studies, we use the Single site Gutzwiller mean-field (SGMF) method to obtain the ground state of the model.
-In this method, the annihilation (creation) operators in Eq.(\ref{bhm}) are separated into a mean-field $\phi$ ($\phi^{*}$) and a fluctuation operator \cite{rokhsar_91, sheshadri_93}.
+For our studies, we use the single-site Gutzwiller mean-field (SGMF) method to obtain the ground state of the model and phase diagram.
+In this method, the annihilation (creation) operators in Eq.~(\ref{bhm}) are separated into a mean-field $\phi$ ($\phi^{*}$) and a fluctuation operator \cite{rokhsar_91, sheshadri_93}.
 The Hamiltonian in Eq.(\ref{bhm}) can then be approximated as the mean-field Hamiltonian which is a sum of single site Hamiltonians $\hat{H}_{\text{MF}}=\sum_{p,q}\hat{h}_{p,q}$.
-We perform self-consistent calculation of $\phi_{p,q}$ till the desired convergence is obtained.
+We perform self-consistent calculation of $\phi_{p,q}$ until the desired convergence is obtained.
 The details of using this method in our computations are given in our previous works \cite{bai_18, pal_19, bandyopadhyay_19, suthar_20_1, bai_20, suthar_20_2, sable_21}.